SnoopJ/playground/python/pytest_/mock_sandbox/mock_time_travel/README.md

 mocking an expensive function, advancing the observed clock by a fixed amount (in this case, an hour) each time the mocked-away expensive function is called.

+The target expensive function is an instance method, but the "time travel" applies across all instances created for the duration of the test.

 I wrote this example because I have some 'real' code that has similar structure to this sample (where individual functions are brought togther in an orchestration function) and I want to write tests for a time-budgeting feature similar to the